Charlie Bucket is an angelic boy who lives with his parents and grandparents in a small hovel. When Willy Wonka

 - Author Tract: The ironic fates of nearly all the kids, and in particular the Mike Teevee speech.

-- Bowdlerise: The description of the Oompa-Loompas was altered to make the general concept less overtly racist.
+- Bowdlerise: The description of the Oompa-Loompas was altered in later editions to make the general concept less overtly racist.

 - Cool Old Guy: Grandpa Joe.